Twproject uses a full-text search engine indexing every text inserted in.

 In order to find something just insert the word or the phrase you want to search and press “return”.

-Twproject gives you a refined filtering system, that uses database searches (sql) instead on full-text ones.
+Twproject gives you also a refined filtering system, that uses database searches (sql) instead on full-text ones.

-Every list, task, resources, issues etc. has a set of commonly used filters.
-These filters are accessible from the right menu.
+Every list, project, resources, ToDos etc. has a set of commonly used filters.
+These filters are accessible from the left menu, section by section.

-For instances on projects page you will have “My open projects”, “Next Milestones”, etc.
+For instances on projects page you will have “Open”, “Next Milestones”, etc.

-On issues pages you will have “My open issues”, “Issues open recently” etc.
+On ToDos pages you will have “My ToDo”, “For today” etc.

 If you click on a filter, the filter will be applied and you can see how the filter has been composed; it is a good starting to understand how filters work.